agrifooddatacanada/OCA_training_pathway/deposit_schema.md

 ### Versioning

 For minor updates (like fixing typos or adding a language overlay) we recommend that you use the replacement feature of the Repository.
-Be sure that when you update the title of your schema you also change the SAID identifier which should be included in your title.
+Remember to change the SAID identifier which should be included in your title.

 * Use the Replace function.
 This replaces the file in the record and versions the record.
 * Previous versions of the file are still accessible using the Versions tab in the record.

 For any other updates we recommend that you create another DOI and deposit the updated schema there.
-Add the citation (including DOI) to the original version of the schema into the ‘Related Datasets’ field in the record metadata.
+Add the citation (including DOI and SAID) to the original version of the schema into the ‘Related Datasets’ field in the record metadata.